dev-javascript/react-dyn-tabs/README.md

 ### setOption

+You can use this method for setting all options except selectedTabID and tabs options.

-for re-rendering immediately after this function, you should call refresh method after it.
+For re-rendering immediately after this function, you should call refresh method after it.

-Return value : instance
+Return value : instance object

 Parameters: